 Villa Necchi Campiglio is located in the heart of the city and is surrounded by a large garden with a swimming pool and tennis court.
 The Necchi Campiglio family certainly lived in style: they were well-known exponents of the Lombard industrial bourgeoisie and led prosperous and elegant lives.

 Their home is the result of a harmonious melange of architecture and decorative arts; it is a remarkable example of superb style.
 Built between 1932 and 1935 by Milanese architect Piero Portaluppi, and subsequently renovated by fellow architect Tommaso Buzzi, the house marked the entry of Rationalism into modern architecture.

-In 2001 the villa became property of the Fai – Fondo per l’Ambiente Italiano - thanks to the generosity of Gigina Necchi Campiglio and Nedda Necchi.
+In 2001 the property was bequeathed to Fai – the Italian Cultural Heritage Fund - thanks to the generosity of the family members - Gigina Necchi Campiglio and Nedda Necchi.

 Two major donations provide further reason for visiting the Villa Necchi Campiglio: firstly Claudia Gian Ferrari’s early twentieth-century art collection, with works by Sironi, Martini and de Chirico and, secondly, the refined eighteenth-century collection of paintings and decorative arts by Alighiero and Emilietta De Micheli with works by Canaletto, Rosalba Carriera and Tiepolo.